jeremyfelt/webconference-2014/talk.md

 With everything version controlled, especially in your code and provisioning, the concept of a rollback becomes easier to grasp.
 This is the goal to strive for after making your deployment painles and seamless—picking a point in a project's history and deploying to that moment.

-You'll likely have trouble going too far back with provisioning, as software packages on servers would be really annoying to go back more than a version or to.
+You'll likely have trouble going too far back with provisioning, as software packages on servers would be really annoying to go back more than a version or two.
 But your code is more than likely flexible enough to handle that shift backwards.

 Ideally, it should be possible to tag version 1.0.1 and have it appear in production.
 And if something catastrophic happens and you need to revert, it should be possible to issue one command and have production go back to 1.0.0 or 0.9.5 or whatever you've specified.